Fred Noonan: Earhart world flight and disappearance

-Through a combined sequence of misunderstandings or mishaps (that are still controversial), over scattered clouds, the final approach to Howland Island failed, although Earhart stated by radio that they believed they were in the immediate vicinity of Howland.
+Through a combined sequence of misunderstandings or mishaps (that are still controversial) over scattered clouds, the final approach to Howland Island failed, although Earhart stated by radio that they believed they were in the immediate vicinity of Howland.
 The strength of the transmissions received indicated that Earhart and Noonan were indeed in the vicinity of Howland island, but could not find it and after numerous more attempts it appeared that the connection had dropped.
 The last transmission received from Earhart indicated she and Noonan were flying along a line of position (taken from a "sun line" running on 157–337 degrees) which Noonan would have calculated and drawn on a chart as passing through Howland.
 Two-way radio contact was never established, and the aviators and their aircraft disappeared somewhere over the Central Pacific Ocean.
 Despite an unprecedented, extensive search by the U.S. Navy—including the use of search aircraft from an aircraft carrier—and the U.S. Coast Guard, no traces of them or their Electra were ever found.
 (Note: The USS Lexington, a large aircraft carrier, and the USS Colorado, a battleship, the Itasca, and even two Japanese ships searched for seven days, covering 150000 sqmi of ocean and the few islets.
 The official search for them by a variety of vessels lasted until July 18, 1937, a total of 16 days.)

-Later research showed that Howland's position was misplaced on their chart by approximately five nautical miles.
+Later research showed that Howland's position was misplaced on their chart by approximately 5 nmi.
 There is also some motion picture evidence to suggest that a belly antenna on their Electra might have snapped on takeoff, which could explain Earhart's inability to receive radio transmissions during the flight.
 One relatively new theory suggests that Noonan may have made a mistake in navigation due to the flight's crossing of the International Date Line.
 However, this theory is based entirely on supposition and misunderstanding of astronomy; it does not offer any evidence Noonan was impacted by or failed to adequately account for the 24-hour variance in his sun line calculations, and was reportedly debunked by an experienced navigator on a TIGHAR forum.